 DeepCell-tf for Developers

 tensorflow to enable GPU processing.
-If using GCP, there are pre-built images which come with CUDA, docker, and nvidia-docker pre-installed.
-Otherwise, you will need to install docker, nvidia-docker, and CUDA separately.
-These instructions set up a docker container so that you can directly change the
+If using GCP, there are pre-built images which come with CUDA and Docker pre-installed.
+Otherwise, you will need to install docker and CUDA separately.

 Build a local docker container, specifying the tensorflow version with TF_VERSION

 git clone https://github.com/vanvalenlab/deepcell-tf.git cd deepcell-tf docker build --build-arg TF_VERSION=2.8.0-gpu -t $USER/deepcell-tf .